troe27/UU-GWAS06/docs/index.md

 For the subsequent analysis, we are only interested in the variants that have a "HIGH" or "MODERATE" predicted effect.

-- extract these variants and put them in separate files. this will help us later when investigating these variants in the UCSC genome browser.
+- Extract these variants and put them in separate files. this will help us later when investigating these variants in the UCSC genome browser.
 ```bash
 grep "#" 20220425_chr22_targetregion.recode_diff_chrname.ann.vcf > annot_mod.vcf && grep "MODERATE" 20220425_chr22_targetregion.recode_diff_chrname.ann.vcf >> annot_mod.vcf
 grep "#" 20220425_chr22_targetregion.recode_diff_chrname.ann.vcf > annot_high.vcf && grep "HIGH" 20220425_chr22_targetregion.recode_diff_chrname.ann.vcf >> annot_high.vcf